wagov/wasocshared/utilities/guides/AD-Hoc-Threat-Hunting-Workbook.md

 # WASOC Workbook HOW TO Guide

-## Use of the GAP Analysis Workbook
+## Use of the Ad-Hoc Threat Hunting Workbook

 1. Select the Subscription, Workspace, and TimeRange parameters.
 These will apply across all the tabs and threat-hunting queries.
 ![1](/utilities/screenshots/wrkbk-TH-1.png)